platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/01-building-a-web-app.md

 # Run a smoke test

-Running a smoke test to verify you completed the exercise correctly by running the `cloudNativeDeveloperK8sBootApp` Gradle task from within the existing `smoke-tests` project directory.
+Run a smoke test to verify you completed the exercise correctly by running the `cloudNativeDeveloperK8sBootApp` Gradle task from within the existing `smoke-tests` project directory.
 It requires you to provide the URL of your application running locally.